Scheduled at 10:30am in Standley II Lab on Monday, November 13 (2017).#9221

-Assistive Technology, Faculty Instruction/Accessible Course Design, Information Technology, Uncategorized, Web/Media Access
+Accessible Course Design, Assistive Technology, Uncategorized, Web/Media Access

-Joe is both the Accessibility Team Lead and an Instructional Designer for the Berkeley Research Center for Online Education (BRCOE).
+Joe is the Accessibility Team Lead for Research Teaching and Learning at UC Berkeley.
 He embraces a Communities of Practice foundation and approaches online accessibility with an urgency for social justice.
 Joe earned his Bachelor’s Degree from Whittier College in The Cultural Contexts of Education, a Master's Degree in Educational Technology from Pepperdine Graduate School, and a Ph.D. in Educational Policy Studies from the University of Illinois.

 Lucy Greco is the Web Accessibility Evangelist for UC Berkeley.
 Blind since birth, she first started using computers in 1985.
 Upon graduating from college, instead of continuing with her interest in literature and physical therapy, Lucy became an Accessible Technology Specialist.
 Since then, people have come to Lucy asking questions, such as: How can I experience email as a blind person?
 How can I experience using a word processor as a person with no hands?
 Today Lucy is teaching developers and educators to make their products more accessible so these questions don't have to be asked.